UntitledsTakenNOOOO/dehacked-attack/README.md

 * Archangelus (Eviternity): Descending from the realm opposite Hell, this guy is insane.
 One might wish for good luck; but truth be told, it won't save you.
 * Leviathan [Final Boss Form] (Struggle: Antaresian Legacy): With 10000 health, and summoned with many other monster-spawning statue, this guy's tough.
 * The Inquisitor (Struggle: Antaresian Legacy): This guy will unleash an absolute firestorm whenever you're in his line of sight, and spawns with a swarm of Afriests.
+* Baphomet [Final Boss Form] (DOOM -1): Spawning with a much larger army before appearing on the battlefield himself, this guy's not trivial to take out.